hemanshu-rajput/FeCoCrNiCu-HEA/README.md

-MD simulation data and code for shock and spall response of FeCoCrNiCu high-entropy alloy across five grain-boundary configurations.
+MD simulation data and code for shock and spall response of FeCoCrNiCu high-entropy alloy .

 ## Contents
 - LAMMPS input scripts